Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 Road salt

-E. coli bacteria is most commonly found in fecal matter and can sneak its way into underground water.
-It usually happens due to damaged sewer lines or septic tanks.
+E. coli bacteria is most commonly found in fecal matter and can sneak its way into well water, along with other contaminants from wastewater.

 Arsenic